 Nonprofits face unique challenges which commercial, for-profit, companies do not experience.
 Both types of companies are required to be in compliance with some type of regulations and to report on its financial activities.
 Boards of directors in both types of companies are responsible for establishing strategy and overseeing operations.
 The products and services distributed by both types of companies benefit their recipients in some way.

-A second difference nonprofits face is the value exchange is not reciprocal.
+A second difference nonprofits face is they have two customers.
+The value exchange is not reciprocal.
 The beneficiary of the product or service offered by the nonprofit is not the one exchanging something of value to receive the product or service.
 The one providing the resources (or means of acquiring the resources) to then create and distribute the product or service is broadly viewed as a donor, supporter or patron.
-Another way to say this is the nonprofits have two customers.
 Responsibilities, messages communicated, and ways of interacting with these two customer sets must be considered in concert with each other.